-Our solutions are used in household appliances, telecommunication and mobile electronics, measuring equipment and industrial automation.
+Our solutions are used in household appliances, telecommunications, mobile electronics, measuring equipment and industrial automation.
 We provide a complete cycle of embedded software development services.

 Cash acceptors, card readers, bar code scanners, EMV readers, servo drives, network adapters, AD/DA converters, touchscreens, sensors, RFID, NFC and other hardware components.
 The following technologies are used for firmware development.

-As of 2009 there are 30 microprocessors per person in developed countries.
-Rapid proliferation of embedded software has given rise to the Internet of things (IoT).
-The number of things connected to the Internet has exceeded the audience of the ‘Internet of people’.
+As of 2009, there are 30 microprocessors per person in developed countries.
+The rapid proliferation of embedded software has given rise to the Internet of Things (IoT).
+The number of things connected to the internet has exceeded the audience of the ‘Internet of People’.

 C++, Debian, Docker, HID, QR Code.

 Development of a P2P module in C to access API for video camera PTZ mechanism management, camera authorisation and video stream capture.